scmsal/original-projects/garden_app/README.md

 Update end of April 2025:  I might need to rework this to avoid persistant data storage from the API.

-Update 5/21/25: To overcome the limitations of database APIs, I am currently working on accessing the open source database from https://github.com/openfarmcc/OpenFarm that was archived on April 22, 2025.
+Update 5/21/25: To overcome the limitations of database APIs, I spent time accessing the open source database from https://github.com/openfarmcc/OpenFarm that was archived on April 22, 2025.
 The application is in Ruby (which I've never used before) and I've had to rework it to run on a Mac with Apple Silicone, with guidance from ChatGPT.
+Unfortunately, it turned out to only contain essentially a list of plants' common and scientific names.
+I'll have to find another solution for data for my project.